Introduction

 4. OPTIONAL: Tick Apply when Column Comparisons are not shown on the table if you wish to remove the warning which occurs when this statistic is not displayed.

 5. OPTIONAL: Tick Set column comparisons to specify which columns of the table should be compared, otherwise leave unticked to compare all columns.
 When this option is selected, you should enter the names of the columns that you would like to compare in the box provided.
+Note, span labels are ignored in the table, so you can perform comparisons between columns in different spans, albeit only the lowest-level spans.

 In this example, we are comparing columns B through D to column A, so we use the below format: